-Hi, In answer to a previous question you stated that manufactured homes must be built after 1976, but I've been told it must be after 1990.
+Hi Arlo, In answer to a previous question, you stated that manufactured homes must be built after 1976, but I've been told it must be after 1990.
 Which is correct?By Sharon M. on 11.30.2018

 HUD Mortgagee Letter 2009-16 outlines HUD’s minimum requirements for Manufactured homes.
-It states that the home must be constructed after June 15, 1976 in accordance with the Federal Manufactured Home Construction and Safety Standards, as evidenced by an affixed certification label in accordance with 24 CFR 3280.11.
+It states that the house must be constructed after June 15, 1976, by the Federal Manufactured Home Construction and Safety Standards, as evidenced by an affixed certification label by 24 CFR 3280.11.

-It goes on to state that any homes manufactured prior to that date or that do not contain the certification label (often referred to as the HUD tags) are not eligible.
-Those are not the only minimum requirements and if you would like to read the entire HUD Mortgage Letter to see all the minimum requirements, you can find it here HUD Mortgagee Letter 2009-16.
+It states that any homes manufactured before that date or that do not contain the certification label (often referred to as the HUD tags) are not eligible.
+Those are not the only minimum requirements, and if you would like to read the entire HUD Mortgage Letter to see all the minimum requirements, you can find it here HUD Mortgagee Letter 2009-16.

-If you spoke with a lender who was saying that they could not place a loan on a manufactured home built before 1990, that is the date the lender feels are necessary for responsible lending.
-They cannot make their guidelines less restrictive than HUD, but they can determine that they need to impose an even stricter rule and often do.
+If you spoke with a lender saying that they could not place a loan on a manufactured home built before 1990, that is the date the lender feels necessary for responsible lending.
+They cannot make their guidelines less restrictive than HUD, but they can determine that they must impose an even stricter rule and often do.

-Most reverse mortgage lenders also require that a manufactured home must be at least a doublewide in size.
-HUD only stipulates that the minimum size is 400 square feet, but lenders have found this size property very difficult to market in the case of a foreclosure and therefore, most will not allow a manufactured home of this size.
+Most reverse mortgage lenders also require that a manufactured home must be at least doublewide in size.
+HUD only stipulates that the minimum size is 400 square feet, but lenders have found this property size very difficult to market in the case of foreclosure.
+Therefore, most will not allow a manufactured home of this size.
 So, when you look at the HUD requirements, know that these are the absolute minimum requirements that must be met.